 Choose to live either in San Juan de la Penitencia Residence or with a Spanish host family.
 Each housing option has its own benefits—your choice will depend on your personal preferences and priorities.
 Housing requests are honored on a first-come, first-served basis.
 Academic year students may choose different housing options for each semester and will have the opportunity to change spring semester housing plans during fall semester in Toledo.
 Staff members have years of experience coordinating homestays and will be your most valuable resource for questions or problems regarding host families or the Residence.

 All meals are included in both housing options.
-Students who participate in the Academic Year session are responsible for housing and meal costs between terms.
+Students who participate in the academic year session are responsible for housing and meal costs between terms.

 We encourage you to compare host family and residence housing options.